phorton1/Arduino-teensyExpression/readme.md

 ## THIS Repository Organization

+The following subfolders are considered "public":

+* [teensyExprssion/](teensyExprssion/) - contains the C++ source code,
-This repository contains contains the main INO file (teensyExpression.ino) and C++ and H files directly included in it.
+  including the main INO file (teensyExpression.ino) and the C++ and H files needed to build the program.

-It contains two subfolders which are considered "public" containing ancilary information and readme files about how to build the circuit board and some information on my reverse engineering efforts with regards to the Fishman FTP Triple Play midi pickup:
+* [design/](design/) - contains a description of the software architecture, with ideas on how other programmers might extend it, along with a description of the [User Interface](design/readme_ui.md) in it's current incarnation.

-* [hardware/](hardware/) - contains the basic schematic, circuit diagrams, and information about the electronics hardware design
+* [hardware/](hardware/) - contains the basic schematic, circuit diagrams,
+  and information about building the electronics portion of the project.
-* [ftp/](ftp/) - contains separate discussions and documents regarding my reverse engineering efforts on the FTP Triple play dongle and controller
+* [ftp/](ftp/) - contains separate discussions and documents regarding
+   my reverse engineering efforts on the FTP Triple Play dongle and controller

-In this iteration of the github project, I have moved the 3D printing files (fusion 360 files, STL, gcode, etc) to a separate github project.
-The fusion files are large, and are not needed to build the INO file:

-* [fusion/](https://github.com/phorton1/Arduino-teensyExpression-fusion) - contains the STL, fusion 360 files, and notes on how to print and assemble the box

 There are a number of other sub-folders which are considered "private" for my own personal use, and/or which exist only to support the readme.md files in the this and the above subfolders:

 * **images** - contains images used on this and various readme pages
-* **design** - contains a variety of weird files, images, doc files, that, for me, pertain to the design of the project, but which are not meant to be necessrily useful for a reader or anyone besides myself.
+* **junk** - contains a variety of weird files, images, doc files, that, for me, pertain to the design of the project, but which are not meant to be necessrily useful for a reader or anyone besides myself.
-* **test** - contains a number of test programs that are not necessarily currently up-to-date or useful.
+* **tests** - contains a number of test programs that are not necessarily currently up-to-date or useful.
 I keep these for posterities sake as they may have snippets of code I will need in the future.

+### 3D Printing Information

+There is a separate repository containing the Fusion 360, STL, and gcode files for this project that were used to 3D print the box and buttons.

+* [fusion/](https://github.com/phorton1/Arduino-teensyExpression-fusion) - contains the STL, fusion 360 files, and notes on how to print and assemble the box

 ### Please See